git-loa/crud/crm/NOTES.md

 > STATICFILES_DIRS = [BASE_DIR/ 'static']

-*In production, there other way to do it*.
+*In production, there other way to do it* We will come back to this.

 #### Templates